 Production Incentives are paid on top of the Net Metering benefit you’re already receiving and is capped at $5,000/yr until June 30,2020, when the program is set to expire.

-Net Metering is a contract that you sign with your utility allowing you to trade power with them at retail rates.
+Net Metering, an incentive available since 1996, is a contract that you sign with your utility allowing you to trade power with them at retail rates.
 When you produce more energy than you consume the excess kilowatt hours are fed into the grid and credited to your account.
 When you produce less than the consume, you purchase electricity from the utility.
 See: Net Metering Explained.

 Sales Tax Exemption